garvish-raval-ext-volansys/RepData_PeerAssessment2/storm.analysis.md

-# Reproducible Research: Peer Assessment 2

-# Health and Economic Impact of Weather Events in the US
+# Health and Economic Impact of Storms in the US

+---

+# Introduction

 Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in